-ChickPea turned two today we have celebrated with a ‘Where the Wild Things Are’ party with family (sticking to family parties for as long as I can!).
-Maurice Sendaks’ classic book turned 50 this year, which you can read about here.
+ChickPea turned two today we have celebrated with a ‘Where the Wild Things Are’ party with family (sticking to family parties for as long as I can!)
+Can you believe Maurice Sendaks’ classic book turned 50 this year?!

 The invite is below.
 It’s a postcard from Vistaprint which I always use for invites, thank you cards and Christmas cards (see my last few postcard Christmas cards here).
 They are great quality and silly inexpensive.
-I often do little ‘Thank you from PudStar’ (or ChickPea) stickers for party bags (here) and banners which say ‘Happy Birthday PudStar/ChickPea’ (here).
+I often do little ‘Thank you from PudStar’ (or ChickPea) stickers for party bags and banners which say ‘Happy Birthday PudStar/ChickPea’.

 The Wild Thing birthday girl had an excellent time but it could have gone either way with her really!
 Some days are screams and roars and gnashing teeth but fortunately today was a day of angelic blonde curls, beaming smiles and hip wiggling dancing (and animal roars…she likes to animal ROAR).